crate/cratedb-guide/docs/integrate/airflow/import-parquet.md

 to CrateDB by transforming them into a CSV file.
 As previously mentioned, there are other approaches out there, we encourage you to try them out.

-If you want to continue to explore how CrateDB can be used with Airflow, you can check other tutorials related to that topic {ref}`here <airflow-tutorials>`.
+To continue exploring CrateDB with Airflow, browse the related tutorials {ref}`here <airflow-tutorials>`.

 [Apache Arrow]: https://github.com/apache/arrow